ccat3z/stars/README.md

 * [coreos/license-bill-of-materials](https://github.com/coreos/license-bill-of-materials): Fork of https://github.com/pmezard/licenses
 * [the-cavalry/light-locker](https://github.com/the-cavalry/light-locker): A simple session-locker for lightdm
 * [itchyny/lightline.vim](https://github.com/itchyny/lightline.vim): A light and configurable statusline/tabline plugin for Vim
+* [archlinuxcn/lilac](https://github.com/archlinuxcn/lilac): Lilac is the build bot for archlinuxcn
 * [callstack/linaria](https://github.com/callstack/linaria): Zero-runtime CSS in JS library
 * [bjcull/LinqExpander](https://github.com/bjcull/LinqExpander): A way of expanding extension methods in your LINQ expressions so that it can be interperated by a third party who doesn't understand your extensions.
 * [EmixamPP/linux-enable-ir-emitter](https://github.com/EmixamPP/linux-enable-ir-emitter): Provides support for infrared cameras that are not directly supported.